 To counter this uncertainty, a “fashion inventory” list – containing a fixed number of different types of clothes – will keep your shopping impulses at bay.

 After reaching your self-defined number in a specific category, implement a “one in – one out” mentality.

 It might be hard at first, but once you start living more mindfully, your purchasing caps will become self-evident.

-No matter the goods, immutable lists will clearly separate your genuine needs and your unnecessary excesses when it comes to shopping plans.
+No matter the goods, immutable lists will separate your genuine needs and your unnecessary excesses when it comes to shopping plans.

 Delay every major purchase

-Living mindfully certainly includes taking the time to analyze products properly.
+Mindful living includes taking the time to analyze products properly.
 Before you start lamenting your daily busyness, I am not talking about coke cans here.

 Even if you sometimes make a mistake by waiting, you will have made qualified decisions.

 On this basis, delaying significant purchases will further your general mindfulness and improve the mechanics of your decision.
 It might not always be the best decision – but it will undoubtedly be an informed one.